 Here's the modernised МП25Б and МП26А.

 П27 and П28 (Latin P27 and P28) are germanium PNP low-noise transistors for the input stages of AF amplifiers, apparently only produced in the 'modernised' cold-welded case.
-Why these were not called МП types is unknown to me, and there appear to be no МП versions. П27 has three suffixes: none, А and Б while П28 has no suffixes.
+Why these were not called МП types is unknown to me, and there appear to be no МП versions. П27 has three versions: no suffix, suffix А and suffix Б while П28 has no suffixes.
 My П27А was made by Planeta in Sept 1972 and the П28 is a Planeta example from June 1972.

 П29 and П30 (Latin P29 and P30) are germanium PNP low-voltage mid-frequency transistors with increased performance for pulse circuits, made from about 1967 and 1973 respectively according to http://www.155la3.ru. П29 comes with no suffix and suffix А, П30 has no suffixes.
 My unbranded П29 is dated August 1973 and the Planeta П30 is from November 1973.
 My images show them in the 'modernised' cold-welded encapsulation, I don't believe they were produced in the older outline or as МП versions.

 П31 to П34 (Latin P31 to P34) were developed but not issued commercially. http://www.155la3.ru does not show them. П33 and П34 are symmetrical transistors.
 No modernised versions exist.

 I wish to obtain examples of these.
 If you have any for sale or trade/exchange, please

 Я хочу получить примеры этого. Если у вас есть для продажи или обмена,